Brittany dog breed

 About the Brittany

-The Brittany is a large sporting dogs known for its outgoing nature and highly intelligent mind.
-Better suited to homes with space, the Brittany is manageable for most owners.
+The Brittany is a medium sporting dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, better suited to homes with outdoor space, the Brittany is manageable for most owners.
 Typically standing 17 inches to 20 inches tall at the shoulder and weighing 30 to 40 pounds, this breed has a life expectancy of 10 to 13 years, making it a devoted companion for the right family.

 Originally classified within the Sporting Dogs group, the Brittany brings a distinct combination of traits that sets it apart.
 The Brittany is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Brittany loves being close to its people and forms strong bonds with every member of the household.